Phoenix Commercial & Industrial Market Insights

 Our quarterly updates provide a clear, data-driven look at the latest trends in the Phoenix commercial real estate market.
 From vacancy rates and lease activity to sales volume and investment opportunities, we break down the numbers that matter.
 Whether you’re an investor, owner, or tenant, these insights help you make informed decisions and stay ahead in a competitive market.

-— Forth Quarter 2025 —
+— First Quarter 2026 —